jxnblk/nano-style/README.md

 ## How it works

-Using `React.Fragment`, nano-style's Provider component renders a `<style>` tag before its child elements.
+Using `React.Fragment`, nano-style's StyleProvider component renders a `<style>` tag before its child elements.
-Each nano-style component creates a CSS rule with context from the Provider, and the Provider renders and caches the style.
+Each nano-style component creates a CSS rule with context from the StyleProvider, and the StyleProvider renders and caches the style.

 [hoc]: http://www.reactjs.org/docs/higher-order-components.html
 [sc]: https://github.com/styled-components/styled-components